 - Board of Trustees

-Edward Bickham holds a number of senior advisory roles in the mining and oil and gas sectors on license to operate and development-related issues.
-He has worked extensively at the interface between government, business and civil society including at Board level (until 2013) in the Extractive Industries Transparency Initiative.
+Edward Bickham holds a number of senior advisory roles in the mining and energy sectors on license to operate, political risk and development-related issues.
+He has worked extensively at the interface between government, business and civil society including at Board level in the Extractive Industries Transparency Initiative.
 He is a senior adviser to the World Gold Council on responsible mining issues and Chair of Levin Sources.

-Nigel Chapman has a variety of roles as a non-executive director and trustee within the public and not-for-profit sector, including for the South Central Ambulance Service NHS Foundation Trust, and Nacro, the social justice charity.
+Nigel Chapman holds a variety of roles as a Chair, Non- Executive Director and trustee within the public and not-for-profit sector, including for the South Central Ambulance Service NHS Foundation Trust, and Nacro, the social justice charity.
 He is a school governor and City councillor in Oxford, where he lives.
 Nigel was CEO of Plan International from 2009-15 and before that spent over 30 years in broadcasting, culminating in leading the BBC World Service from 2004-9.

-Nadine Nohr has worked in international media investment and distribution for the last 25 years with organisations in the UK and the US including the BBC and MTV.
+Nadine has worked in international programme investment and distribution for the last 25 years with organisations in the UK and the US including the BBC and MTV.
 Most recently she ran production group Shine’s international distribution business and prior to that ITV’s international business.
 She currently runs an independent media consultancy providing strategic and commercial advice to producers and broadcasters worldwide.

 We work in partnership with local NGOs, community-based organisations and community groups in both our humanitarian and long-term development work.
 These local partnerships are critical to our efforts.
 We draw on our partners’ local knowledge and relationships to ensure that we can effectively support the most vulnerable people and communities in the countries where we work.
 And through these partnerships, local groups gain skills and experience in designing and delivering poverty-fighting programmes, so increasing their ability to fight poverty now and in the future.